takluyver/pygame-flatpak-test/README.rst

 Flatpak applications use a *runtime*, a bundle of common libraries and executables.
 If your application is the first a user installs with a given runtime, Flatpak will download the runtime as well.
-Hopefully most apps will use a few runtimes, so that installation is quick and easy.
+Hopefully most apps will share a few runtimes, so that installation is quick and easy.